Chinnitch History, Family Crest & Coats of Arms

-Important Dates for the Chinnitch family
+Early History of the Chinnitch family

 This web page shows only a small excerpt of our Chinnitch research.
 Another 142 words (10 lines of text) covering the years 1418, 1765, 1677, 1740, 1719, 1666, 1641, 1648 and 1666 are included under the topic Early Chinnitch History in all our PDF Extended History products and printed products wherever possible.

 Chinnitch Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Chinnitch has appeared include Snook, Snooks, Snukes, Sevenoak, Sevenoaks, Sevenoke, Sevenokes, Sinnox, Sinnocks, Sennocke, Sennox, Sevenocke, Sevenockes, Snooke, Snouk, Snouks, Sinnicks, Shinnicks, Shinnocks, Chennix and many more.

 Early Notables of the Chinnitch family (pre 1700)